The Yesterday Machine: Plot

 Manfred, one of Von Hauser's two Nazi "assistants," takes Sandy to Margie's cell and locks her in.
 Jim is locked up, too.
 Manfred drags Margie to the lab.
-Didiyama (Olga Powell), a slave from ancient Egypt, who now serves Von Hauser, brings Jim and Sandy food.
+Didiyama, a slave from ancient Egypt, who now serves Von Hauser, brings Jim and Sandy food.
 But when Manfred returns and ominously approaches Sandy in the cell, Didiyama stabs him in the back.
-Sadly, he strangles her to death before he dies.
+Before he dies, he manages to strangle Didiyama to death.
 Sandy uses his keys to free Jim from his cell.
 Jim picks up Manfred's pistol.

-Sandy and Jim rush to the lab., where they find Von Hauser about to teleport Margie into the future - something he's never done before and isn't sure will work.
+Sandy and Jim rush to the lab, where they find Von Hauser about to teleport Margie into the future - something he's never done before and isn't sure will work.
 Wolf, the other Nazi thug, fires a shot at Jim but misses.
 Jim shoots Wolf, who collapses.
 Jim forces Von Hauser at gunpoint to bring Margie back.
 She returns unhurt.
 But as Sandy, Margie and Jim try to escape, the not-quite-dead Wolf gets off another shot.
 He misses again; Jim doesn't.
-Jim then put several rounds into the time machine's control panel. disabling it.
+Jim then put several rounds into the time machine's control panel, disabling it.

 By this time, Partane and Lasky are outside the farmhouse.
 Jim, Sandy and Margie emerge from a false grave in a cemetery.
 Jim tells Partane that it leads to the lab.
 Partane and Lasky go down, where they find Von Hauser trying to teleport himself in the still-working time machine.
 Von Hauser shoots at him, but Partane returns fire, apparently killing him.
 Von Hauser vanishes before their eyes, going somewhere and someplace else in time.

 Partane destroys the time machine, thus ending the Nazi threat.